5% of all sales goes toward a charity of your choice. Make a difference.

 Char Norman is an accomplished fiber artist specializing in papermaking and fiber sculpture.
 She received a Master of Fine Art from Claremont Graduate University and a Bachelor of Art from Scripps College.
 She has lectured and exhibited extensively both nationally and internationally.
 She has developed and conducted workshops for all ages, worked as a consultant to area schools and community arts organizations, held the positions of Associate Provost and Dean of Faculty at Columbus College of Art & Design and has recently returned to the studio as a full time professional artist.

-While hiking in South Carolina, I chanced upon the remains of a great white egret.
-The bird had apparently met its demise at the hands, or I should say paws, of a predator.
+Egret Series - While hiking in South Carolina, I happened upon the remains of a great white egret.
+The bird had apparently met its demise at the hands, or should I say paws, of a predator.
 There was not much left except a smattering of feathers strewn about the trail.
 My brother and hiking companion remarked that I should gather a few feathers for a hat.
 This off-hand remark was the inspiration for the series.
-In the late 1800s egret feathers were highly prized as adornment for fashionable ladies' hats.
-So popular were the feathers that egrets were slaughtered in mass and very nearly wiped out.
-If not for two environmentally conscious society women, we may not know the beauty of these birds today.
-Harriet Lawrence Hemenway and Minna Hall mounted a campaign to convince women of high society to boycott the feathers.
-Their efforts were successful not only in saving the egret but culminated in the formation of the National Audubon Society.
+In the late 1800s, egret feathers were prized in the fashion industry as decoration for ladies’ hats.
+So popular were the feathers that egrets were slaughtered en masse and very nearly wiped out.
+If not for two environmentally conscious women, Harriet Lawrence Hemenway and Minna B. Hall, we may not know the beauty of these birds today.
+Together, they mounted a campaign to convince women of high society to boycott the feathers.
+Their efforts were successful in not only saving the egret but influencing the formation of the National Audubon Society.

 Char Norman, Columbus, OH